Havre de Grace (horse)

-Havre de Grace (foaled on May 12, 2007, in Kentucky) is an American Thoroughbred Racehorse who was 2011 American Horse of the Year.
+Havre de Grace (May 12, 2007 – April 30, 2023) was an American Thoroughbred racehorse who was bred in Kentucky and was 2011 American Horse of the Year.
 During her racing career, she was owned by Fox Hill Farms and trained by J. Larry Jones.
-Her sire is the 2005 American Horse of the Year, Saint Liam.
-Her dam is the mare Easter Bunnette, a daughter of Carson City.
-Her name derives from the city and racetrack of Havre de Grace, Maryland.
+Her sire was the 2005 American Horse of the Year, Saint Liam.
+Her dam was the mare Easter Bunnette, a daughter of Carson City.
+Her name derived from the city and racetrack of Havre de Grace, Maryland.

 Racing career

 2009: two-year-old season

 Based at Delaware Park in Stanton, Delaware, Havre de Grace made her career debut under the care of trainer Anthony W. Dutrow, finishing third in a one-mile maiden race for two-year-old fillies on August 24.
 She broke her maiden in her second start on September 30, a one-mile and 70 yards maiden event.
 She was then rested for her three-year-old campaign in 2010.